Finding Books Owned by NU Libraries

 For books available at other NU Libraries, such the MAIN Library, sign in with your NetID to request the book.

-Select Law Library for Pickup Location.
-You will get an email when it is available for pickup, usually the next business day in the afternoon.
+Select Law Library (or a different library if you prefer to pick up elsewhere) for Pickup Location.
+You will get an email when it is available for pickup, usually within the next 1-2 business days in the afternoon.

 If the book’s status is “Currently Unavailable,” the copy is checked out by another patron.
 For privacy reasons, we are unable to tell you who has a book checked out.
 If no copies of the title are available at Northwestern, you will need to place an ILL request to obtain the book from another library (see below).